Elton Gallegly: Personal life

 Gallegly is married to the former Janice Shrader and has four children.
 Gallegly is of partial Swiss descent.

 A gallery has been named for him at the Ronald Reagan Presidential Library.

+Dispute over archives

-The Elton and Janice Gallegly Center for Public Service and Civic Engagement at California Lutheran University is a non-partisan center named in honor of Congressman Gallegly.
+The Elton and Janice Gallegly Center for Public Service and Civic Engagement at California Lutheran University is a non-partisan center also named in his honor.
+Gallegly later sued the university for breach of contract pertaining to the facility.
+The dispute has carried on over several years, with the central issue a disagreement over the contractual requirements of the archival of Gallegly’s papers and mementos, as well as the display of his donated office furnishings.
+In September 2025, the university and Gallegly announced that a legal settlement had been reached, bringing the lawsuit to a close.
+Terms of the settlement were not publicly disclosed.

 Countrywide financial loan

 In January 2012, it was reported that Gallegly received so-called "VIP" or "Friends of Angelo" loans from troubled mortgage lender Countrywide Financial, in which loans were granted at lower rates than were available to the public.
 Gallegly and names of other legislators were forwarded to the House Committee on Oversight and Government Reform, which begun an investigation into the issue.
 Gallegly denied knowing that he was part of Countrywide Financial's special loan program.